-Each person is buried in their own individual grave.
-The Islamic Foundation of Ireland takes care of the burial arrangements.
-To purchase and open a new grave, families must contact Mudafar Al-Tawash at the IFI.
-He will also provide the information regarding the time of the burial.
+The Islamic Foundation of Ireland (IFI) takes care of the burial arrangements.
+To purchase and open a new grave, families must contact Mr Fazel Rykief or Mr Fares Sabbagh at the IFI.
+They will also provide the information regarding the time of the burial.

-Payments for the above are made to the Islamic Foundation of Ireland.
+Payments are made to the Islamic Foundation of Ireland.

-The cemetery requires 24 hours to open a grave and the following information needs to be given to Mudafar to make the necessary arrangements:
+The cemetery requires 24 hours to open a grave and the following information needs to be given to the IFI to make the necessary arrangements:

 - Name and address of the deceased.